-Rivers protected under the Wild and Scenic Rivers Act are designated as such for their outstandingly remarkable scenic, recreational, geologic, fish and wildlife, historic, cultural or other similar values.
-According to the National Wild and Scenic River system, these rivers shall be preserved in free-flowing condition, and their immediate environments shall be protected for the benefit and enjoyment of present and future generations.
+Rivers protected under the Wild and Scenic Rivers Act are designated as such for their outstanding remarkable scenic, recreational, geologic, biological, historic, cultural, or other similar values.
+According to the National Wild and Scenic Rivers system, these rivers shall be preserved in free-flowing condition, and their immediate environments shall be protected for the benefit and enjoyment of present and future generations.
 The goal of the wild and scenic designation is not to prevent use of the river, but rather to manage the river and its existing resources so they are compatible with use.

 The Project Region does not include any areas that have been included in the federal Wild and Scenic Rivers program.
 In 1999, the Forest Service recommended for Wild and Scenic River designation: 1) the 45 miles of North Yuba River upstream of New Bullards Bar Reservoir (elevation unspecified); 2) Canyon Creek, a tributary to the North Yuba River; and 3) the South Yuba River between Lake Spaulding and Point Defiance.
-Each of these river segments is upstream of the Project Area.
-Though legislation to confirm this recommendation has not yet been proposed by Congress, the Forest Service currently manages the river to protect its wild and scenic values.
+All of these river segments are upstream of the Project Area.4 Though legislation to confirm this recommendation has not yet been proposed by Congress, the Forest Service currently manages these rivers to protect their wild and scenic values.

-4.1.5 Wilderness Act of 1984, as Amended (16 USC §§ 1131-1136.)
+4.1.5 Wilderness Act of 1964, as Amended (16 USC §§ 1131-1136.)